External Data Sources¶

 def query_from_somewhere(time_range):

-# Assume that the original data has been obtained through some method
+# Assume raw data has already been obtained through some means

 db_res = [